-Ice bucket - Containers used for holding ice to keep beverages chilled at parties and functions, ranging from one bottle to tubs of ice for bulk beverages.
-Most often used in bar areas, buffets or kitchens, typically made from stainless steel, plastic, glass or copper, which may provide insulation for lasting storage of ice.
+Ice bucket - Containers used for holding ice to keep beverages chilled.
+Most often used in bar areas, buffets or kitchens; typically made from stainless steel, plastic, glass or copper which provide insulation for lasting storage of ice.

 Mixology, Mixologists - The art of using a variety of ingredients to create new or classic mocktails and cocktails.
-A bit like a beverage chef, mixologists should be skilled at the craft of mixing cocktails and mocktails.
+A bit like a beverage chef, mixologists are skilled at the craft of mixing cocktails and mocktails.

-Muddler A necessary tool for bartenders and mixologists serious about their craft.
-Signature cocktails are commonly created by mashing fresh ingredients with a muddler in order to infuse the flavors with the alcohol. (see also Zarito below)
+Muddler - A necessary tool for bartenders and mixologists serious about their craft.
+Signature cocktails are commonly created by mashing fresh ingredients with a muddler in order to infuse the flavours with the alcohol (see Zarito below)

-Muselet The French term for the wire cage that holds the cork in, is untwisted before easing out the cork to set the pressurised drink free in a shower of celebratory bubbles.
-Derives its name from the French museler, to muzzle. (see also Foil above)
+Muselet The French term for the wire cage that holds the cork in.
+It is untwisted before easing out the cork to set the pressurised drink free in a shower of celebratory bubbles.
+Derives its name from the French museler, to muzzle. (see Foil above)

 Palate - A wine term used to describe the ability to appreciate a range of taste characteristics of a beverage via the smell and taste senses.